18F/pages-server/README.md

 ### Repository configuration

 In the following instructions, `18f-pages` is the name of the publishing branch.
-This name is configurable for each `builders:` entry in the [`pages-config.json`](#pages-config) file.
+This name is configurable for each `builders` entry in the [`pages-config.json`](#pages-config) file.

 - Create the `18f-pages` publishing branch.
 If you already have a `gh-pages`